N-Wouda/Urban-Waste-Collection/README.md

 - Scripts for ingesting raw data files into an SQL database;
 - A simulation environment simulating waste arrivals;
-- Forecasting and vehicle routing techniques to plan waste collection.
+- Forecasting and vehicle routing techniques to plan waste collection;
+- Analysis tools for evaluating different planning techniques.

 ## Installation